fpalomo/king-kata-di/Readme-group-2.md

 EntityB_Driver's chargeCC method expects and responses the same as Entity A, although obviously it sends the requests to a different bank, and therefore the merchant_id is different.
+The return value is exactly the same as EntityA_Driver.
-For Entity B :
+So, for Entity B :

 * merchant_id = "0x8a-MCN"